coderacheal/Foretell/README.md

 # World Economic Data <a name="about-project"></a>

-**World Economic Data** is a finance app that enables you to track your expenses based on the type of expenses you define.
-Complete with authentication, it helps you stay on top of the dollar
+**World Economic Data** is a repository that analysis information data made available by the world bank to draw insights.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>

 <details>